naren-m/beautiful-jekyll/_posts/2017-2-28-Using-Anaconda-for-creating-virtual-environment.md

 will install all those packages simultaneously.

-It's also possible to specify which version of a package you want by adding the version number such as
+It is also possible to specify which version of a package you want by adding the version number such as

 ```bash
 conda install numpy=1.10